waveFrontSet/workcalendar/README.md

 # Workcalendar App

-A small django app to experiment with the deployment process of [devspace](https://devspace.sh/).
+A small full stack app to experiment with the deployment process of [devspace](https://devspace.sh/).

 ## Quick development setup